-The Quality assurance programmes are requested by the national BSS and according the Cabinet Regulation No.723, on the "Procedures for Licensing Activities with Sources of Ionising Radiation" (20.09.2011.).
+The Quality assurance programmes are requested by the national BSS and according the Cabinet Regulation No.752 "Procedures for Licensing and Registration Activities with Sources of Ionising Radiation" (adopted on 22 December 2015).
 Any facility (especially "facilities of state significance") is requested to have a Quality assurance programme.
 The Quality assurance systems are developed by the operators and service companies.